How it works

 • Sensitive or unclear cases should move to private support.

-Start with the current proof-backed surface, and use help if setup, access, or trust state is unclear.
+Start with the current feature surface, and use help if setup, access, or trust state is unclear.